-If you are switching from Exjade[®] (deferasirox) dispersible tablets to Exjade film-coated tablets, you will need a lower dose.
-If you are changing from deferoxamine infusions to Exjade film-coated tablets, your doctor may choose your Exjade dose based on how much deferoxamine you have been taking.
+If you are switching from Exjade® (deferasirox) dispersible tablets to Exjade film-coated tablets, you will need a lower dose.
+If you are changing from a different medication (such as deferoxamine) to Exjade film-coated tablets, your doctor may choose your Exjade dose based on how much of the previous medication you were taking.